-If you are planning a vacation to Walt Disney World, you have likely heard of big changes to the fastpass system.
-The old paper fastpass kiosks have been removed, and the new Fastpass Plus system has been implemented at the Magic Kingdom, as well as the other three theme parks.
-Based on reviews that we have seen, most people hate this change!
+If you are planning a vacation to Walt Disney World, I’m sure you have heard all about the new Fastpass system.
+The old paper fast pass kiosks have been removed, and the new Fastpass Plus system has been implemented at the Magic Kingdom, as well as the other three theme parks.
+Based on reviews that we have seen, many people don’t like this change!
 But is this fair?
 This article will explain what has changed, and how you can use the changes to your advantage.

 - You initially receive three “Fastpasses” per day